zubinchopra/portaldocs/portal-sdk/generated/portalfx-assets.md

 If your asset type is in preview, set the `IsPreview="true"` property.
 If the asset type is GA, simply remove the property (the default is `false`).

-<a name="blades-parts-commands"></a>
 <a name="assets-blades-parts-and-commands"></a>
 ### Blades, parts, and commands

 Every blade, part, and command that represents or acts on a single asset instance should specify an `AssetType` and `AssetIdProperty`.
 The `AssetType` is the `Name` specified on your `<AssetType />` node and the `AssetIdProperty` is the name of the input property that contains the asset id.
 Remember, that should be the string resource id, if your asset is an ARM resource.

 If a blade, part, or command represents or acts on multiple assets, use the primary asset type/id based on the context.
 For instance, when displaying information about a child asset that also obtains information about the parent, use the child's asset type/id.

 <a name="assets-showing-up-in-the-browse-more-services-menu"></a>
 ### Showing up in the Browse (&quot;More services&quot;) menu

 To show up in the Browse menu, your asset type must specify the `<Browse Type="" />` node.
 The `Type` informs the Browse menu how to interact with your asset type.
-Learn more about [Browse integration](portalfx-browse.md).
+Learn more about [Browse integration](top-extensions-browse.md).

 Services that use [resource kinds](#resource-kinds) can also be added to the Browse menu, but that must be configured by the Fx team.
 To do this, [create a partner request](http://aka.ms/portalfx/request) with the asset type name and kind value.

 <a name="assets-showing-up-in-browse-recent"></a>
 ### Showing up in Browse &gt; Recent

 The Recent list in the Browse menu shows asset instances that have been interacted with.
-The portal tracks this via the `AssetType` and `AssetIdProperty` on each blade that is launched.
+The Portal tracks this via the `AssetType` and `AssetIdProperty` on each blade that is launched.
 See [Blades, parts, and commands](#blades-parts-commands) above for more information.

 <a name="assets-showing-up-in-all-resources-and-resource-group-resources"></a>
 ### Showing up in All Resources and resource group resources

 The All Resources and resource group blades show all resources except alert rules, autoscale settings, and dashboards.
 Resources that aren't backed by an asset type use a very basic resource menu blade that exposes properties, RBAC, tags, locks, and activity log.

-To implement the most basic asset type, add the asset type definition (including display names, icon, blade, and part), add `<Browse Type="ResourceType" />` for [no-code Browse](portalfx-browse.md), and then include a `<ResourceType ResourceTypeName="" ApiVersion="" />` declaration.
+To implement the most basic asset type, add the asset type definition (including display names, icon, blade, and part), add `<Browse Type="ResourceType" />` for [no-code Browse](top-extensions-browse.md), and then include a `<ResourceType ResourceTypeName="" ApiVersion="" />` declaration.

 <a name="assets-handling-permissions-for-rbac"></a>
 ### Handling permissions for RBAC

 To ensure your blades, parts, and commands react to the user not having access, you can add an `AssetType`, `AssetIdProperty`, and required `Permissions` to your blades, parts, and commands.
 Learn more about [Permissions](portalfx-permissions.md).

-<a name="resource-kinds"></a>
 <a name="assets-special-casing-arm-resource-kinds"></a>
 ### Special-casing ARM resource kinds

-The portal supports overriding the following default behaviors based on the resource kind value:
+The Portal supports overriding the following default behaviors based on the resource kind value:

 * Hiding resources in Browse and resource groups
-* Displaying separate icons throughout the portal
+* Displaying separate icons throughout the Portal
 * Launching different blades when an asset is opened

 Kinds can also be used to